The Deb (film): Legal dispute

-In July 2024, Wilson accused some of the film's producers of blocking the film's debut at the Toronto Film Festival, further accusing them - specially Amanda Ghost, Gregory Cameron and Vince Holden - of "bad behavior" including "inappropriate behavior towards the lead actress of the film" and "embezzling funds from the film's budget" along with "absolute viciousness and retaliatory behavior."
+In July 2024, Wilson accused some of the film's producers of blocking the film's debut at the Toronto International Film Festival (TIFF), further accusing them—specifically Amanda Ghost, Gregor Cameron and Vince Holden—of "bad behavior" including "inappropriate behavior towards the lead actress of the film" and "embezzling funds from the film's budget" along with "absolute viciousness and retaliatory behavior".
 These claims were denied by the producers in question.

-During the ensuing defamation court filings and proceedings, the Producers claimed that Wilson had lied in an attempt to secure the film's release at TIFF, after there were concerns around releasing the film during Wilson's ongoing attempts to secure a writing credit after it was denied by the Australian Writer's Guild and ongoing disputes about the future of the film's music licensing.
-Wilson had only been granted an "additional writing by" credit by the guild, with the script being accredited to Hannah Reilly, a recipient of Wilson’s theatre scholarship, who had written the original stage musical and screenplay.
-The Producers also claimed the Wilson had previously privately made the allegations against Ghost alongside the business disputes in October 2023 but later conceded they were false.
+In the ensuing defamation court filings and proceedings, the producers claimed that Wilson had lied in an attempt to secure the film's release at TIFF.
+The producers were concerned about releasing the film at a festival during ongoing disputes about the future of the film's music licensing and Wilson's ongoing attempts to secure a writing credit, after it was denied by the Australian Writers' Guild.
+Wilson had only been granted an "additional writing by" credit by the guild, with the script being accredited to Hannah Reilly, a recipient of Wilson's theatre scholarship, who had written the original stage musical and screenplay.
+The producers also claimed Wilson had confessed to lying about the allegations privately made against Ghost alongside the business disputes in October 2023.

-In her own counter lawsuit, Wilson alleged Ghost “forced MacInnes to live in her Bondi Beach penthouse apartment with her,” where “Ghost took a shower and a bath with MacInnes.”
-Wilson also claimed “Ghost was overheard making overtly sexual remarks to MacInnes on set.”
-Wilson also alleged the Producers had "embezzled AU $900,000 from the film’s budget to be split between them.”
+In her own counter lawsuit, Wilson alleged Ghost "forced MacInnes to live in her Bondi Beach penthouse apartment with her" where "Ghost took a shower and a bath with MacInnes".
+Wilson also claimed that Ghost made "overtly sexual remarks to MacInnes on set".

-In a statement to The Hollywood Reporter, the film's lead actress, Charlotte MacInnes, said there was no sexual harassment inflicted on her by the producers, contrary to Wilson's claims.
-MacInnes also stated she had privately denied the allegations to the relevant parties in 2023.
+During the film's pre-production period, the lead actress Charlotte MacInnes stayed in an apartment with the producer, Amanda Ghost and their assistant, Pia Ashcroft.
+After Ghost had a medical episode as a result of exposure to cold water at Bondi Beach, Ghost and MacInnes returned to the apartment.
+According to court proceedings, Ghost ran a shower, while MacInnes sat nearby in a bath.
+Ashcroft prepared both of them a warm beverage.
+Ghost later joined MacInnes in the bath while she was recovering.
+Both were said to be wearing swimsuits.
+Ghost allegedly asked Ashcroft and MacInnes to leave the room when she was feeling better.

+When later asked by Wilson's Lawyer about how she described the event to Wilson, MacInnes claimed she never stated she was uncomfortable, but agreed she may have described the incident to Wilson as "weird" or "strange and bizarre".

-In November 2024, Wilson lost a motion in a Californian court to protect herself from the film's producers' defamation lawsuit under anti-Slapp laws.
+In November 2024, Wilson lost a motion in a Californian court to protect herself from the film's producers' defamation lawsuit under anti-SLAPP laws.
 Wilson had claimed that her allegations against the producers had been in the public interest.
-However, the judge found they were “made in the context of [her] private business dispute” and that despite some of the allegations being criminal in nature, Wilson had not sought any criminal prosecution.
+However, the judge found they were "made in the context of [her] private business dispute" and that despite some of the allegations being criminal in nature, Wilson had not sought any criminal prosecution.